-Skiing on a Mediterranean island is not actually something you can do every day, but Corsica with its mountainous territory and temperate climate is able to provide you with such an experience from December throughout to April.
+Skiing on a Mediterranean island is not actually something you can do every day, but Corsica, with its mountainous territory and temperate climate, is able to provide you with such an experience from December to April.

-Exquisitely located in the Mediterranean Sea, west of Italy, southwest of France and north of Sardinia, l’ile de beaute (the island of beauty), how everyone calls it, features a great mountain chain which comprises two-thirds of the island.
-Therefore, in addition to the wonderful sun-kissed beaches, Corsica offers not less than four ski resorts – Col de Vergio, Ghisoni, Haut-Asco and Val d’Ese for the delights of winter sports’ fans.
+Exquisitely located in the Mediterranean Sea, west of Italy, southwest of France and north of Sardinia, L’ile de beaute (Island of Beauty), how everyone calls it, features a great mountain chain which comprises two-thirds of the island.
+Therefore, in addition to the wonderful sun-kissed beaches, Corsica offers not less than four ski resorts – Col de Vergio, Ghisoni, Haut-Asco and Val d’Ese, all gorgeously equipped for the delight of winter sports’ fans.
 Most of them are located within the Haute-Corse department, in the north of the island.

-One of the fastest growing cities in the world, Dubai has gained its fame for everything from opulence and extravagance to shopping and forward thinking, but in no case for skiing.
-This was until seven years ago, when Ski Dubai – a 22,500 sq m indoor ski resort, was established in the Mall of the Emirates, in the Al Barsha district.
+One of the fastest growing cities in the world, Dubai has gained its fame for everything, from opulence and extravagance to shopping and forward thinking, but in no case for skiing.
+However, this was until seven years ago, when Ski Dubai – a 22,500 sq m indoor ski resort, was established in the Mall of the Emirates, in the Al Barsha district.

 Just like Corsica, the sunny island of Cyprus is full of surprises, offering tourists the unparalleled opportunity to sunbathe in the morning and skiing in the afternoon.

-With snow falling from mid-December to the end of March, Cyprus’ Troodos Mountains provide great skiing opportunities for each level of difficulty.
+With snow falling from mid-December till the end of March, Cyprus’ Troodos Mountains provide great skiing opportunities for each level of difficulty.
 Undoubtedly, all winter sports are concentrated within the Troodos ski resort, around the scenic Mt.
 Olympus.
-Skiing areas in the region include Hera and Aphrodite, both suitable for beginners, Hermes for intermediate and Zeus for advanced skiers.
+Skiing areas in the region include Hera and Aphrodite – both suitable for beginners; Hermes for intermediate; and Zeus for advanced skiers.